Mr James Knapper

 The children are assessed in May based on the key areas of the curriculum (Reading, Writing and Maths) in the KS2 SATs tests, however this is not the focus of the year.
-We are Scientists, Historians, Geographers, Artists, Sports people and designers and have a range of exciting topics that we learn through – ID, Fallen Fields, Hola Mexico, Gallery Rebels and Frozen Kingdom.
+We are Scientists, Historians, Geographers, Artists, Sports people and Designers and have a range of exciting topics that we learn through – ID, Fallen Fields, Hola Mexico, Revolution and Frozen Kingdom.

 Following our school policy Home Learning is based on the concepts studied in class and is therefore designed to enhance and reinforce their learning.
 Please encourage your child and ask them about the tasks but remember that the work is to be independent.
 Children will be given tasks that are targeted at their areas of development, which they are helped to identify in class.
 In Maths, this could be a particular operation or a concept worked on that week; in English this could be a particular piece of punctuation or practising a certain type of writing.